themegrill/themegrill-demo-importer/readme.txt

 * Fix   - `WooCommerce Setup Wizard` disabled when the plugin is active.
 * Fix   - `Live Preview` button link on successful demo import message in WordPress multisite install.
 * Tweak - Add admin notice for `Plugin Review`.
+* Tweak - Add admin notice for `Plugin Deactivate` if demo is already imported in their site.
 * Tweak - Add refresh demo lists feature.
 * Tweak - Add feature to restrict demo import process for specific demos to fix unwanted issues for unsupported demos.